petersilv/tableau-bridge-linux/ecs/README.md

-# Tableau Bridge for AWS ECS - Instance
+# Tableau Bridge for AWS ECS

-This part of the repository provides the resources required to deploy Tableau Bridge on an AWS ECS instance using Terraform.
+Deploy Tableau Bridge on an AWS ECS instance using Terraform.

 ## Prerequisites